competor/PuzzleScript/README.md

 `$` Inifinite loop.

 `;` Make multi-tracks.
-Every track is separated, so you have to set the tempo,volume, etc.
+Every track is separated, so you have to set the tempo,volume, etc. again.

 ## can't do this:
 * Export and Share.